substack/swarmbot/readme.md

 Heavily inspired by [scuttlebot][6].

+Make sure to use node 5 when installing swarmbot from npm.

 # command-line usage

 On a system with high uptime, it's useful to set up a swarmbot to mirror other